Wildlife Veterinary Programme

 The programme fee includes accommodation, all food, transfers to and from Johannesburg airport, and all programme activities.

-A transfer will be waiting for you when you arrive at Johannesburg Airport.
+A transfer will be waiting for you when you arrive at Hoedspruit Airport.

 The programme runs on set dates throughout the year, and availability is limited.

-This depends on how busy the programme is, but expect 2-4 people in one tent.
+This depends on how busy the programme is, but expect 2-4 people in one room.

 You will be working in Big Five Reserves, with all the usual species of African wildlife, including buffalo, rhino, cheetah, lion, giraffe, zebra and many different antelope species to name but a few!